 Top Things to Do on a Budget in St. Louis

-1) Saint Louis Zoo Go early to what's considered one of the top zoos in the nation.
-Its has 19,000 animals living on its 90 acres.
-Visitors do have to pay for extras, such as Sea Lion Show, Zooline Railroad and Conservation Carousel. stlzoo.org
+Go early to the Saint Louis Zoo, considered one of the top zoos in the nation.
+Some 14,000 animals live on its 90 acres.
+Admission is free, though visitors do have to pay for extras, such as Sea Lion Show, Zooline Railroad and Conservation Carousel.

-3) The Muny Come early to snag one of the 1,500 first-come, first-served free seats in the last nine rows of St. Louis' beloved Forest Park amphitheatre.
+Come early to snag one of the 1,400 first-come, first-served free seats in the last nine rows of St. Louis' beloved Forest Park amphitheatre.
 Make it a date night with musical classics or bring the kids for family shows.
-Entrance to the free seats opens at 7 p.m. muny.org
+Entrance to the free seats opens at 7 p.m.

-4) Ballpark Village.
 If you want to see a St. Louis Cardinals game with fans without paying for a seat, head across the street from Busch Stadium.
-The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals National Restaurant) left the old ball stadium's diamond intact so fans can run the bases and watch games on the big outdoor screen.
+The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals Nation restaurant) left the old ball stadium's diamond intact so fans can run the bases and watch games on the big outdoor screen.

-7) Missouri History Museum Dig into the stories of the 1904 World's Fair, Charles Lindbergh's transatlantic flight, Cardinals baseball and breweries in this museum, built as the first national monument dedicated to Thomas Jefferson. mohistory.org
+Dig into the stories of the 1904 World's Fair, Charles Lindbergh's transatlantic flight, Cardinals baseball and breweries in the free Missouri History Museum, built as the first national monument dedicated to Thomas Jefferson.

-8) Forest Park.
-Sure, you've probably hit the museums, but leave time to stroll or bike one of America's biggest urban parks (bigger than NYC's Central Park).
-Picnic by one of the lakes, catch a free play, or check out the Jewel Box, a vintage tropical greenhouse (pictured below) that's only $1 admission or free on Monday and Tuesday mornings. stlouis-mo.gov/citygov/parks/forestpark
+Besides the free museums, leave time to stroll or bike in Forest Park, one of America's biggest urban parks (bigger than NYC's Central Park).
+Picnic by one of the lakes, catch a free play, or check out the Jewel Box, a vintage tropical greenhouse that's only $1 admission or free on Monday and Tuesday mornings.